emma-sax4/emmasax4.info/_posts/2020-03-22-why-i-switched-from-travis-ci-to-circleci.md

 With this, a final message will include all of the information I'd like to see when a CircleCI build finishes:

-> {% raw %}Build #538 of gh-username/gh-reponame on branch `branch_name` in PR #201 by gh-username passed.{% endraw %}
+> {% raw %}Build [#538](https://example.com) of github-user/github-repo on branch `branch_name` in PR [#201](https://example.com) by github-user passed.{% endraw %}

-To set up credentials, I added a custom CircleCI Slack app on my Slack account.
+To set up credentials, I added a custom CircleCI [Slack app](https://api.slack.com/messaging/webhooks#getting_started) on my Slack account.
 This Slack app can post to specific channels via an incoming webhook.
 From the incoming webhook, they gave me a secure URL to post back to, and I added that as a CircleCI environment variable.
 Voilà!

 ### 3. "Deploying" to GitHub Pages

 Setting up the "deploy" to GitHub Pages consisted of defining a new workflow, job, and command.
-I set up the new workflow so that I could separate when the deploy job would be run:
+I set up the new workflow so that I could separate when the deploy job would be run, since there's no need to run it on the `develop` workflow:

 ```yaml
 workflows: